infinitered/apisauce/README.md

 - url - the relative path to the API (required)
 - data - Object - the object jumping the wire
 - axiosConfig - Object - config passed along to the `axios` request (optional)

+`any` only accept one parameter

+- config - Object - config passed along to the `axios` request, this object same as `axiosConfig`

 ## Responses